 When having the test, it’s recommended you try to relax and not talk.
 Being anxious can raise your blood pressure.

-How can you lower your blood pressure?
+How to lower your blood pressure

-● Exercise: being active helps keep your heart and arteries healthy.
-Try to build it into your normal day
+- Exercise – being active helps keep your heart and arteries healthy.
+Try to build it into your normal day.

 How do you treat high blood pressure?